reritom/region-app-example/README.md

 ```
 region-app_1  | sh: ./await_postgres.sh: Permission denied
 ```
+Once deployed, if you make any changes in `region-app/app`, it will trigger `gunicorn` to reload the application, allowing your changes to be present immediately.
+This is useful for rapid development and bug fixing.

-### Local testing (perhaps for looking into production bugs)
+### Local stable deployment
-In this case, we want to use the absolute version of our application (whichever version is in prod), so we will take the correct version from github (in this example we haven't handled versioning, so we will just take the most recent commit from the repo).
-The aforementioned logic is handled by the docker-compose file.
+In this case, we want to use an absolute version of our application.
+Ideally, if this application had its own repo, the docker-compose would build directly from their based on whichever version we want to deploy, but for now it uses the local directory too.
 ```
 docker-compose -f docker-compose.yaml up -V --build --force-recreate
 ```